-PAR continues to advocate for enactment of a first-time homebuyers savings account program in the commonwealth.
-PAR has partnered with Rep. Rosemary Brown (R-Monroe) and Rep. Ryan Bizzarro (D-Erie) in the House and Sen. Bob Mensch (R-Montgomery) in the Senate to advance legislation.
+PAR continues to advocate for the enactment of first-time homebuyer savings accounts in the commonwealth.
+PAR has partnered with Sen. Rosemary Brown (R-Lackawanna/Monroe/Wayne) in the Senate and Rep. Ryan Bizzarro (D-Erie) in the House to advance legislation.

-Reps.
-Brown and Bizzarro have introduced House Bill 730 and Sen. Mensch has introduced Senate Bill 157.
-These companion bills would create a First-Time Homebuyer Savings Account program in Pennsylvania.
+Sen. Brown has introduced Senate Bill 295 and Rep. Bizzarro has introduced House Bill 126.
+These companion bills would create the First-Time Homebuyer Savings Account program in Pennsylvania.
 If enacted, this program would allow first-time homebuyers to deposit money into a savings account, where it goes for the exclusive purpose of purchasing a first home, and the money can be deducted from their state income tax.

 Senate Bill 295 was voted out of the Senate Urban Affairs and Housing Committee on March 8, 2023, and currently awaits a vote in the Senate Appropriations Committee.
 House Bill 126 has been re-referred to the House Housing and Community Development Committee on May 3, 2023.